dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/knora-iris.rst

 Knora generates IRIs for data that it creates in the triplestore.
 Each generated data IRI contains one or more UUID_ identifiers to make it unique.
 To keep data IRIs relatively short, each UUID is Base64_ encoded, using the 'URL and Filename safe Base64 Alphabet' specified in Table 2 of RFC 4648, without padding; thus each UUID is a 22-character string.

 Data IRIs are not currently intended to be dereferenced as URLs.
 Instead, each Knora resource will have a corresponding ARK_ URL, which will be handled by a server that redirects requests to the relevant Knora API server (see :ref:`permalinks`).
 However, every generated data IRI begins with ``http://rdfh.ch``.
-This domain is not curently used, but it is owned by the DaSCH_, so it would be possible to make data IRIs directly dereferenceable in the future.
+This domain is not curently used, but it is owned by the DaSCH_, so it would be possible to make resource IRIs directly dereferenceable in the future.

 The formats of generated data IRIs for different types of objects are as follows: